uditalias/swamp/README.md

 Type: `Boolean` Default: `false`

-Run this service as soon as the pool is started
+Run this service as soon as the swamp is started

 #####options.defaultEnv